melkypie/resource-packs/README.md

-# Studio Ghibli Resource Pack by nwn7
+# Studio Ghibli Resource Pack by kitea
 A fully customized pixel resource pack with a Studio Ghibli theme.